kurbatov/firmata4j/README.md

 ## I2C
 Currently **firmata4j** does not support working with I2C installations.
-I have no idea how to implement that because I haven't dealt with it in my applications.
-If you need this functionality and got an idea how that should be done, please, share it.

 ## Contributing
 Contributions are welcome.
 If you discover a bug or would like to propose a new